WC5E/Warcraft-5e-Conversion/WIP 3.0 Classes/Mage.md

 > ### Reactions
 > ***Freeze.*** When a creature within reach hits the water elemental with a melee attack, the water elemental can attempt to grapple it.

-Creatures inside the area must succeed on a strength saving throw against your spell save DC or become paralyzed for up to 1 minute or until they take damage.
-If a creature’s body is fully inside the area the save is made with disadvantage.
-On a successful save a creature isn't restrained.
+This area counts as difficult terrain for any creature other than you, and any ranged attacks made in or through it are made with disadvantage.

-Additionally creatures passing through the area with non-magical means have their movement speed halved until the end of their next turn after leaving the area.
-Additionally ranged attacks made through the area are made with disadvantage.
+Creatures who start their turn, or enters the area for the first time on a turn must succeed on a Strength saving throw against your spell save DC or become restrained for 1 minute or until they take damage.
+A creature fully inside this area makes the save with disadvantage.
+On a success, a creature still feels the effect of the cold, having their movement speed halved upon leaving the area until the end of their next turn.

 Once you use this feature, you can't use it again until you finish a long rest.